 - Display different photo feeds for each product category

 - Add separate feeds of review posts on your checkout page to reduce cart abandonment

 - Embed your Instagram photos on your website using different layouts, such as horizontal Instagram feed or Instagram widget on the sidebar

 - Curate hashtag feeds for displaying popular content on your site

-- Showcase filtered project galleries of your team’s best work
+- Showcase filtered Instagram photos of your team’s best work

 There’s a ton of ways to use several Instagram feeds across your website.
-So how do you do it?
+So how do you embed them?

 Let’s take a look.